lzwjava/lzwjava.github.io/original/2006-03-15-primary-school-en.md

 The ego of early life is important.
 I don't have much of a problem with that.
 I don't know how I did it.
 It seemed easy for me.
 Of course, I learned a lot from my teachers.

 One special thing is that I am from a village in Meizhou, while half of my classmates are from Guangzhou.
 The other half of my classmates are from Hunan, Jiangxi, Hubei, and other cities in Guangdong.
 The primary school I attended is Xinzhuang Primary School in Huangpu District.
 At that time, Yonghe Town was a suburban town in Guangzhou.
-There were many factories around, such as a Pepsi-Cola plant, dairy factories, and chemical factories, among others.
+There were many factories around, such as a Pepsi-Cola plant and Bright Dairy & Food, among others.

 In my primary school in Meizhou village, I received the first award for three consecutive years.
 So, I want to maintain that record here in Guangzhou as well.
 I don't want to let my parents down, so I need to keep up the good work.

+Outsiders often do better—and it’s probably not a coincidence.
+Another student from my primary school, a girl from Jiangxi, got into Yuyan Middle School, the top middle school in Huangpu District.
+It’s similar to how people who work hard to come to the U.S. tend to perform better than local Americans.
+In their hearts, they know there are better places—wealthier and more enlightened—and if they don’t work hard, they might have to return home.

 In my primary school in Meizhou, we started studying English from grade 5.
 However, here, students start studying English from grade 3.
 I came here to take grade 4, and my English was actually lacking by one year of education.